The Matrix cometh – and you will get plugged in

 But I don’t want to debate numbers here.
 A couple of percentage points up or down will not change trends.

-The movie surrogate with Bruce Willis offers another example that feels much closer to what we would describe our daily grunt.
-It’s unrealistic on many counts but the basic tenet is that people spend the majority of their time is so called stimulation (stim) chairs and experience the outside world through sophisticated robots, their surrogates.
+The movie Surrogate with Bruce Willis offers another example that feels much closer to what we would describe as our daily grunt.
+It’s unrealistic on many counts but the basic tenet is that people spend the majority of their time is so-called stimulation (stim) chairs and experience the outside world through sophisticated robots, their surrogates.

 These surrogates would enable humans all pleasures in the perfect safety of their homes.
 Some of course would reject plugging themselves into a stim-chair and want to go real.

-Let’s be frank – no real world pleasure will be able to match to sheer variety and endless adventures a fully virtual environment would offer.
-If you can be everything in the virtual world and the virtual world becomes indistinguishable from the real world such as it was in the Matrix, why should people chose to have the dull real version?
+Let’s be frank – no real-world pleasure will be able to match to sheer variety and endless adventures a fully virtual environment would offer.
+If you can be everything in the virtual world and the virtual world becomes indistinguishable from the real world such as it was in the Matrix, why should people choose to have the dull real version?

 There will always be some but the majority will plug in.

-This has extreme consequences on our world.
-If we spend most of our wake time in a stim-chair, the amount of space one single person needs in order to live a full social life will be much more limited.
-I can imagine persons taking very small apartments consisting of a bed, a stem chair, a loo and a shower.
+This has extreme consequences for our world.
+If we spend most of our wake time in a stym-chair, the amount of space one single person needs to live a full social life will be much more limited.
+I can imagine people taking very small apartments consisting of a bed, a stym chair, a loo, and a shower.
 A couple of square meters will suffice.
-Japanese apartments in Tokyo will appear parlor like compared to those closets.
+Japanese apartments in Tokyo will appear parlor-like compared to those closets.

 Also, if eating in the virtual world gives one the same pleasures (or better) than chowing your daily BigMac, people will eat less and go on a very different diet.
 Having a date online will not require real restaurant space or taxi services at night.
 It won’t even require a real person to share it with you.

 Don’t believe it?
 Have you ever used intelligent systems today?
-They can really fool you to believe they are real – don’t they?
+They can fool you into believing they are real – don’t they?
 Well OK, not really but trust me.
 Give it 10 years and they will.
 Especially combined with high resolution, high fidelity Virtual Reality eye- and ear-wear like an Oculus Rift on steroids.
-Judging by how many people prefer online intercourse to the real thing today, just imagine how this is going to be in 10 years time or more.
+Judging by how many people prefer online intercourse to the real thing today, just imagine how this is going to be in 10 years or more.

 The Matrix is closer than you think.
 It will hit you and you will not want to get out anymore.